Agreement to Host Overseas Students

 - Provide lunches Monday to Friday.
 Only on weekends.

 Terms, Rates and Payment

-- Your weekly homestay payments of $230.00 is processed on the first Wednesday of your student’s stay.
+- Your weekly homestay payments are processed on the first Wednesday of your student’s stay.
 Any enquiries about payment should be directed to Nelson English Centre, and never through the student.

 - For your protection, the rate of $230.00 per week is non-negotiable.
 You may not offer accommodation to a Nelson English Centre student under any other terms, except as in this agreement.

 - The student must leave the homestay within 4 days of finishing their course at Nelson English Centre.